Lipen/discrete-math-course/typst/hw3.typ

   Explain why they become impractical beyond 5-6 variables.
   What is the size of a 6-variable K-map?
   How would you visualize a 7-variable function?
-+ For functions with many variables, what alternative minimization methods exist?

-#pagebreak()

 == Problem 2: Circuit Analysis